tytydraco/yessleep/out/Exp_017_Logs_001003_Subject_Carson_Allen_Greene.md

 Think I’ll test out that kitchen and tear into the stack of books I brought with me.

 Till tomorrow... whomever you are!
-Definitely need to think of a name for my omniscient reader, wouldn’t want to spill my guts to an  stranger… no matter how true it may be.
+Definitely need to think of a name for my omniscient reader, wouldn’t want to spill my guts to a stranger… no matter how true it may be.

 ~Carson